• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 When your business becomes profitable or traffic demands grow, upgrading to paid plans is essential:

-子域名限制权威性>Subdomain Limitations on Authorityyourname.com)建立品牌资产>Custom Domains (yourname.com) Build Brand Assets独立域名并指向付费套餐。>Purchase a Custom Domain and point it to a paid plan.
+子域名限制权威性>Subdomain Authority Limitationsyourname.com)建立品牌资产>Custom Domains (yourname.com) Build Brand Assets独立域名并指向付费套餐。>Purchase a custom domain and point it to a paid package.

-强制广告影响转化>Forced Ads Impact Conversions移除所有广告,提升专业度和用户体验>Remove All Ads to enhance professionalism and user experience基础付费套餐。>Subscribe to the platform’s Basic Paid Plan.
+强制广告影响转化>Forced Ads Impact Conversions移除所有广告,提升专业度和用户体验>Remove All Ads, Enhancing Professionalism and User Experience基础付费套餐。>Subscribe to the platform's basic paid package.

-数据锁定>Data Lock-In数据控制权和迁移可能性>Gain Data Control Rights and Migration FlexibilityEnsure the platform supports data export or API integration.
+数据锁定>Data Lock-In数据控制权和迁移可能性>Gain data control and migration flexibilityEnsure the platform allows data export or provides API access.

-EasyProfit not only provides professional SEO services but also helps scientifically plan transitions from free to high-conversion professional websites.
+EasyYun not only provides professional SEO services but also helps you scientifically plan transitions from free to high-conversion professional websites.

-• Free Website SEO Health Check: Assess your free website’s current technical SEO limitations, content structure, and keyword coverage, offering suggestions to maximize free traffic.
+• Free Website SEO Health Diagnostics: Assess your free website’s current technical SEO limitations, content structure, and keyword coverage, offering suggestions to maximize free traffic.

-• Traffic vs. Cost-Benefit Analysis: Help calculate the breakeven point (Breakeven Point) for upgrading to paid plans, ensuring investments are justified.
+• Traffic and Cost-Benefit Analysis: Help calculate breakeven points (Breakeven Point) for upgrading to paid packages, ensuring investments are justified.

 • Data Migration and Seamless SEO Transition: Ensure all old links are perfectly redirected via 301 when switching from free subdomains to custom domains, avoiding traffic loss.

-Choose EasyProfit to turn your free website into a brief yet efficient testing ground, charting a professional upgrade path toward data assetization and high-efficiency lead generation.
+Choose EasyYun to turn your free website into a short-term yet highly efficient testing ground, while planning a data-assetized, high-conversion professional upgrade path.

 FAQ